plaguss/talking-python/README.md

 This repository works as a datastore in two ways:

 - When the first flow is run, some contents are stored in [`/flow_results`](./flow_results/) folder.
-The cleaned transcripts are added (they are a preprocessed version of the original transcripts to simplify the embedding, the content that is really embedded in point 3)), and a txt file (.embedded_files.txt) to keep track of the already embedded episodes.
-This corresponds to the point 2) in the architecture figure.
+The cleaned transcripts are added (they are a processed version of the original transcripts to simplify the embedding, the content that is really embedded in *point 3)*), and a txt file (.embedded_files.txt) to keep track of the already embedded episodes.
+This corresponds to the *point 2)* in the figure.

-- After running the second flow (point 3)), the embedded episodes are stored locally using the default format provided by *chroma*.
+- After running the second *flow* *(point 3)*), the embedded episodes are stored locally using the default format provided by *chroma*.
 To store and share the data two (free) options came to mind.
-The first, git LFS was discarded due to the [limits](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage) it imposes. *Explosion* uses github releas assets to store its [spacy models](https://github.com/explosion/spacy-models), and the contents of the chroma database aren't much different to those of a deep learning model, so this seems like a good choice for storage.
+The first, git LFS was discarded due to the [limits](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage) it imposes.
+Another one, inspired by [*Explosion's*](https://explosion.ai/) [spacy models](https://github.com/explosion/spacy-models), uses github release assets to store its models, and the contents of the chroma database aren't much different to those of a deep learning model, so this seemed like a good choice for this use case.

 So at the end of the second flow, the chroma database content is compressed and uploaded to GitHub [releases](https://github.com/plaguss/talking-python/releases) in the repository.

 We can [deploy chroma](https://docs.trychroma.com/deployment), but this is a simple demo, so I had to come up with something simpler (and cheaper).
-Instead, the chroma content is persisted as [parquet in disk](https://docs.trychroma.com/usage-guide#initiating-a-persistent-chroma-client), released to github as a compressed asset, and wherever we want to make queries to the data (when deploying on *streamlit cloud* or using *Docker*), we can download the vector store, just like we would do with any deep learning model.
+Instead, the chroma content is persisted as [parquet in disk](https://docs.trychroma.com/usage-guide#initiating-a-persistent-chroma-client), released to github as a compressed asset, and when we want to make queries to the data we can download the vector store and keep it at hand locally, just like we would do with any deep learning model.
 It allows us to keep track of the last chroma checkpoint (even though we will always be interested in the last release, which includes all the episodes up to the day of the last run).

 ### App

-The app is built using [streamlit](https://streamlit.io/) (point 5)), the code can be seen in the [`app`](./app/) folder.
+The app is built using [*streamlit*](https://streamlit.io/) (*point 5)*), the code can be seen in the [`app`](./app/) folder.
 The layout is *heavily inspired* by [KnowledgeGPT](https://knowledgegpt.streamlit.app/).

 The first thing we must do is insert a Hugging Face API token.
 You have to get an [account](https://huggingface.co/join) in Hugging Face (if you don't have one yet, its simple and free) and get an [access token](https://huggingface.co/settings/tokens) to use the [inference API](https://huggingface.co/inference-api).